The Fluffiest Vegan Protein Waffle can be made a home!

 The food we eat has a major impact on our health, but the way we prepare it can also have an effect.
 Eating a diet high in processed foods, sugar, and unhealthy fats can lead to many health problems, such as obesity and heart disease.
 But what if I told you that changing just one of these factors could make all the difference?
 Just by cooking a meal with healthier ingredients, you can improve your health.

 Adding protein powder to the waffles

 I recently started cooking more with the Sacha Inchi protein powder.
-I found that i could add this to baked goods or waffles for added nutritional benefit without a gritty taste that many protein powders have.
+I found that I could add this to baked goods or waffles for added nutritional benefit without the gritty taste that many protein powders have.
 Adding the ground flax and serving with berries add diverse and delicious plants to your meals.
-In order to make the fluffiest vegan protein waffles, you will need a chemical leavening agents like baking powder.
+In order to make the fluffiest vegan protein waffles, you will need chemical leavening agents like baking powder.
 They produce expansion by the release of carbon dioxide.

 1 ½cupswheat flour (can blend in quinoa/almond/coconut/rice) I tend to use blends that I make over store bought

 1tbspcoconut sugarcan use fruit puree like applesauce if preferred

 2flax "egg" substitutes 1 tbs ground flax with 3 tbs water = 1 egg

 2cupsnon-dairy milkmay need little more/may need little less, add it little by little until it has a lava like consistency